 The Master Cleanse is a diet fad that was first proposed in 1941 but reached peak popularity in the early 2000s.
 The cleanse is essentially a crash diet meant to detoxify your body that involves drinking a special elixir multiple times per day.
 That elixir consists of fresh lemon juice, organic maple syrup, cayenne pepper and water.
 Its health claims are dubious, at best, so we can’t recommend you follow suit.
 But we can suggest a cocktail recipe that pays homage to the cleanse, no diet required.

 The Master Cleanse Shot recipe comes from Jordan Mackay, a Northern California-based writer and the author of numerous books.
-He maintains the core tenants of the original concoction by using fresh lemon juice, maple syrup and cayenne pepper (plus the water produced from shaking with ice), but he swerves from the path with pisco and a dash of chili powder.
+He maintains the core tenets of the original concoction by using fresh lemon juice, maple syrup and cayenne pepper (plus the water produced from shaking with ice), but he swerves from the path with pisco and a dash of chili powder.

 Pisco is a grape-distilled spirit that hails from Peru and Chile, was first made in the 16th century, and is best known for its starring role in the Pisco Sour.
 In this recipe, it provides a spiritous base for the sweet, sour and spice components of the other ingredients.
 Depending which style of pisco you choose, that base can be dry and earthy or fruity and floral.